creativescala/krop/docs/src/pages/routes/README.md

 val request = Request.get(Path / Param.int / Param.string)
 ```

+This `Tuple2` arises because we extract two elements from the HTTP request's path: one `Int` and one `String`.
 However, when you come to use a handler with such a request, you can use a normal function with two arguments *not* a function that accepts a single `Tuple2`.

 ```scala mdoc:silent